Ingvald Conrad Thoresen

-Ingvald Conrad Thoresen (1852 – April 15, 1938) was a member of the Utah House of Representatives from 1898 to 1900.
+Ingwald Conrad Thoresen (May 2, 1852 – April 15, 1938) was a Norwegian-born American educator, surveyor, justice, lawyer and politician.
+He served as a territorial legislator at the Utah Constitutional Conventions of 1882, 1887, and 1895.
+He also served as a member of the Utah House of Representatives from 1898 to 1900.

+Early life

 Thoresen was born in Oslo, Norway.
 His parents joined the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1855, and his father baptized a few hundred people into the church over the next few years.
-His father was put in prison on multiple occasions for these actions as they were regarded as an affront to the official Lutheran Church of Norway.
+His father was put in prison on multiple occasions for these actions as they were regarded as an affront to the Church of Norway.
 Thoresen migrated with his family to Utah Territory in 1863 and settled in Hyrum.

+Career

-From 1876 to 1878, he was a missionary of the LDS Church in Sweden and Denmark.
+From 1876 to 1878, Thoresen was a missionary of the LDS Church in Sweden and Denmark.
 Over the years, Thoresen served as mayor of Hyrum and as a county prosecutor.
 He was a delegate to Utah's 1882, 1887 and 1895 Constitutional Conventions.
-Thoresen was elected as a Democrat to the state legislature and was heavily involved in promoting the Democratic Party in the state.
+Thoresen was elected as a Democrat to the state legislature and was heavily involved in promoting the Utah Democratic Party.